tristan-white/no-style-please/about.md

 - Where did you go to school?
 	- University of Virginia
 - What do you do?
-	- I'm a [Cyber Warfare Engineer](https://youtu.be/k_z_K8a4tuM?si=ixGbbrxtarS3bETN) in the Navy.
+	- I'm a [Cyber Warfare Engineer](https://youtu.be/k_z_K8a4tuM?si=ixGbbrxtarS3bETN) in the Navy
 - Why'd you join the Navy?
 	- Uncle Sam said he'd pay for my undergrad if I worked for him for five years.
 It also felt like the logical next step in life; both my parents and grandfathers went to the Naval Academy.
-I also love to travel, and the Navy likes to send you places.
+I also love to travel, and I'm hoping the Navy will help me do that.
 - Can I hire you?
 	- No. Well, not yet.
 I'm still in the Navy.
 Follow me on [LinkedIn](https://www.linkedin.com/in/tr15t4n) and I'll let you know when that changes.